 Never fill a pan more than one-third full of fat or oil.

 Never leave the pan unattended when the heat is switched on.

 Check the pan handle is not sticking over the edge of the cooker, where it might get knocked off.

 Never put the food in the pan if the oil begins to give off smoke.
 Turn off the heat and leave the oil to cool, otherwise it could catch fire.

 Better still use a thermostat controlled electric deep fat fryer, instead of a chip pan, as they can’t overheat.

 Fit a smoke alarm on every level of your home and test them once a week.

-If the pan does catch fire, do not move it.
+Do not move it.
 Turn off the heat if it is safe to do so, but never lean over the pan to reach the cooker controls.
-Never throw water onto the fire!
+Never throw water onto the fire.